dankamongmen/notcurses/USAGE.md

 // 'fp' must be a tty.
 You'll usually want stdout.
 Direct mode supportes a
 // limited subset of notcurses routines which directly affect 'fp', and neither
 // supports nor requires notcurses_render().
 This can be used to add color and
 // styling to text in the standard output paradigm.
+No flags are yet defined;
+// 'flags' should be set to 0.
-Returns NULL on error,
-// including any failure initializing terminfo. struct ncdirect* ncdirect_init(const char* termtype, FILE* fp);
+// Returns NULL on error, including any failure initializing terminfo. struct ncdirect* ncdirect_init(const char* termtype, FILE* fp, uint64_t flags);

 // Release 'nc' and any associated resources.
 0 on success, non-0 on failure. int ncdirect_stop(struct ncdirect* nc);